 Located between Bang Niang and Pakarang Cape is Khuk Khak Beach a 5km stretch of sandy beach lined with coconut palms and inline lagoons and rivers meeting the seawater.
 The beach is quiet and great if you want to avoid too many tourists and instead mingle with the local fishermen.

 Along Khuk Khak Beach you’ll find a small collection of resorts and restaurants including JW Marriott and Devasom Beach Resort.

 Located where the forested coastline meets the sea is Pak Weep Beach a golden sandy quiet haven.
 The beach is said to be one of the most beautiful in Khao Lak and is great for shell collecting when the tide is out.

-Hotels and restaurants are dotted along the beach including the exclusive 5-star rated Mai Khao Lak Beach Resort and Sunrise Restaurant.
+Hotels and restaurants are dotted along the beach, including the exclusive 5-star rated Avani+ Khao Lak Resort and Mr Bao Family Restaurant.

 Bang Niang Beach

 One of the busiest beaches along the Khao Lak coastline is Bang Niang Beach with a wide selection of accommodations conveniently located close to the beach.
 Water sports activities are available including kayaking and snorkeling.

 Bang Niang Beach is popular with backpackers because of the accommodation options including K2 Backpacker Hostel.

 The beach is within reach of Bang Niang so plenty of food and nightlife choices.